 A manual lock will look like it has a handle with horizontal bars.

-Simply turn it until you hear a snapping noise.
-From there, your door will work with no further issue.
+Turn it until you hear a snapping noise.
+From there, your door will work with no further issues.

 The Sensitivity is Adjusted Wrong